-- 1.7 This IDP briefly outlines the current situation in the main infrastructure areas of transport, energy, education, health, water & drainage, emergency services, leisure, community facilities and green infrastructure. - 1.8 Appendix 1 sets out a detailed table showing the known infrastructure projects planned and proposed which will affect the SAPP allocations. - 1.9 Information has been gathered from key infrastructure providers, Council partners, and other organisations in a number of stages since the Core Strategy IDP was started.
+- 1.8 This IDP briefly outlines the current situation in the main infrastructure areas of transport, energy, education, health, water & drainage, emergency services, leisure, community facilities and green infrastructure.

+- 1.9 Appendix 1 sets out a detailed table showing the known infrastructure projects planned and proposed and will also be updated as the PLAN Selby process is able to allocate sites and recognise site specific infrastructure needs.

+- 1.10 Information has been gathered from key infrastructure providers, Council partners, and other organisations in a number of stages since the Core Strategy IDP was started.
 The infrastructure needs have been established from individual organisations' own plans and strategies, as well as consultation responses following scenario-based growth options.
-Other consultation exercises have also yielded information over the last few years, including for example SADPD consultation, and research in to the Countryside and Green Spaces Strategy.
+Other consultation exercises have also yielded information over the last few years, including for example Site Allocations Development Plan Document (SAPD) consultation1, and research in to the Countryside and Green Spaces Strategy.

-1.10 Some of the key infrastructure partners include:
+- 1.11 The key infrastructure partners include in full:

+- Natural England

+- IDB York Consort

+- IDB Shire Group

+- IDB Selby

+- British Waterways

+- Arriva